 Papaya has some prominent benefits for babies, as mentioned below in detail.

-1. Works against intestinal worms: Papaya is considered as one of the oldest fruit antihelminticiXSubstance that works against parasitic worms. plants (10).
+- Works against intestinal worms: Papaya is considered as one of the oldest fruit antihelminticiSubstance that works against parasitic worms. plants (10).
 However, its effectiveness was mostly anecdotal until a few years ago.
 But now, much in-vitro clinical research shows that certain bioactive compounds in papaya could possibly help work against gastrointestinal worms (11).

-1. Supports vision: Papaya is one of the rich sources of vitamin-A, which is a vital nutrient for growth and development.
+- Supports vision: Papaya is one of the rich sources of vitamin-A, which is a vital nutrient for growth and development.
 In particular, vitamin-A helps in vision development that is crucial during the early years of life (14).
-A research study has shown the effectiveness of vitamin-A derivatives in treating retinal degenerative diseasesiXProgressive neurologic disorder affecting the retina of the eye.
+A research study has shown the effectiveness of vitamin-A derivatives in treating retinal degenerative diseasesiProgressive neurologic disorder affecting the retina of the eye.
 (15).

-1. Boosts overall health: Papaya has various vital nutrients with considerable amounts of antioxidants and biologically active compounds such as papain.
-It also has a lipidic composition that acts as anti-inflammatory markers (16).
-These valuable components of papaya make it a fruit that must be included in the diet, especially for babies.
+- Boosts overall health: Papaya has various vital nutrients with considerable amounts of antioxidants and biologically active compounds such as papain.
+It also has a lipidic composition that acts as an anti-inflammatory marker.
+The fruit also has considerable amounts of other micronutrients, such as potassium and phosphorus, which are beneficial for babies.
+The antioxidant and anti-inflammatory properties of papaya and its many nutrients make it a fruit worth including in your child’s diet (16).

 Note: All the nutrients available in papaya can support the growth and development of your baby.
 However, papaya cannot be a standalone food for your baby, especially after six months of age.
 Introduce a variety of fruits, vegetables, and other food groups in your baby’s diet to ensure optimum nutrition.